final-hill/decorator-contracts/README.md

 consistent with the superclass member.
 In other words, it should follow [Liskov's Substitution Principle](https://en.wikipedia.org/wiki/Liskov_substitution_principle).
-To aid in the enforcement and documentation of this principle the library provides an `@override` decorator for class members for methods and accessors.
+To aid in the enforcement and documentation of this principle the library provides an `@override` decorator for class methods and accessors.

 A simple example is calculating the area of Convex Polygons.
-While a general formula exists to accomplish this, more efficient and direct formulas exist for specific polygons such as a Right Triangles:
+While a general formula exists to accomplish this, more efficient and direct formulas exist for specific polygons such as a Right Triangle:

 ```typescript
 type Side = number